kindmetrics/kindmetrics/deployment.md

 ### APP_HOST
 should only be the hostname, `app.kindmetrics.io` as an example.
 This is used for redirects if the host is not correct, good if other domains are pointing at the same ip address.
 If used on localhost, write `localhost` here.

+### KIND_HOST
+Only use for  the data-domain for the tracker for the Kindmetrics app if you have a domain you want to track the kindmetrics app as well.
+Like `https://kindmetrics.io` and `https://app.kindmetrics.io` together.
+Then APP_HOST will usually be `app.kindmetrics.io` - then you can set KIND_HOST to `kindmetrics.io` - If not set, this will be APP_HOST value.

 ### APP_TRACK_HOST
 the host for the track, if you use cdn or another static hosting for the track javascript. if you don't, just set this as the same as `APP_HOST` or like we have done, on our landing page.
 Like `kindmetrics.io`